Skip to content

 Default: talos/ directory

 Talos uses a directory structure for Talos machine configuration patches.
-Each directory contains YAML patch files that modify the Talos machine configuration.
+Place YAML patch files in talos/cluster/ (all nodes), talos/control-planes/, or talos/workers/:

 machine: